jaeksoft/opensearchserver/src/doc/en/documentation/clients%7CClient_libraries%7C5/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Working_with_facets.md

 )
 ```

-It's easy then to loop through this array to build a list of links to filter results:
+You can then easily loop through this array to build a list of links to filter results:

 ```php